 A simulation tool has been developed in C++ and extended runs for different system configurations provided reliable and interesting information on the system performance.
-We examined the performance of each one of the nine service schemes proposed in the previous section in a typical low earth orbit constellation that resembles the geometry of the Teledesic system (Boeing design - 288 satellites).
-According to this design, contiguous satellites in different orbital planes share a common area of about 13% of the footprint's total area (at the equatorial level).
-For the simulation runs we adopted the mobility model mentioned in section 2.
-Furthermore, we applied the parameters of Table I. t_F defines the maximum time that a mobile user can stay in a satellite footprint.
-Each mobile user generates calls according to a Poisson distribution function with a rate λ{user} , while T{call} is the average call duration.
+We examined the performance of each one of the nine service schemes proposed in Table I in a typical low earth orbit constellation that resembles the geometry of the Teledesic system (Boeing design 288 satellites).
+The specifications of this system are presented in Table II.
+According to this design, contiguous satellites in different orbital planes share a common area of about 13% of the footprint total area.
+For the simulation runs we adopted the mobility model mentioned in Section 2.
+We simulated 4 orbits with 6 satellites in each one.
+Users from the first satellite could be handed-over to the sixth satellite.
+Furthermore, we applied the parameters of Table III. $t_F$ defines the maximum time that a mobile user can stay in a satellite footprint.
+Each mobile user generates calls according to a Poisson distribution function with a rate $\lambda{user}$ , while $T{call}$ is the average call duration.